by Jenny Tsiropoulou and Thanos Kamilalis

 Translated by Margarita Pipinos, University of Michigan

-The Mirabal sisters were leading figures in the “June 14th Movement,” which fought to overthrow of dictator Trujillo and for the rights of women.
-Trujillo, a tyrant in Santo Domingo since 1930, violently pursued the “Butterflies” and their families, ordering their murder during their visit to the prisons where their husbands were kept.
-The murder of three of the four Mirabal sisters caused a national outrage against the reign of Trujillo, leading finally to his assassination a few months later, by high ranking military officials of Santo Domingo.
-The struggle of the “Butterflies” was recognized by people worldwide when on November 25th, 1999, they symbols of the war for the rights and freedom of women.
+The Mirabal sisters were leading figures in the ‘June 14th Movement.’
+This movement fought to both overthrow dictator Trujillo and for the rights of women.
+Trujillo, a tyrant in Santo Domingo since 1930, violently pursued the ‘Butterflies’ and their families.
+He murdered the ‘Butterflies’ during their visit to the prison where their husbands were kept.
+The murder of three of the four Mirabal sisters caused national uproar that turned people against Trujillo.
+A few months later, Trujillo was assassinated by high ranking military officials of Santo Domingo.
+The Butterflies’ struggles are commemorated worldwide on November 25th.
+They are symbols of the war for women’s rights and women’s freedom.

 A Global Scourge Equivalent to Cancer and Car Accidents

-In accordance with the 1993 UN Declaration on the Elimination of Violence against Women, “violence against women” means any act of gender-based violence ending or likely to result in physical, sexual or psychological harm, or pain to women, including threats for such acts as well as the deprivation of freedom of a woman whether it is arbitrary or by coercion and whether this occurs in public or private life.
+In accordance with the 1993 UN Declaration on the Elimination of Violence against Women, “violence against women” means any act of gender-based violence ending or likely to result in physical, sexual or psychological harm, or pain to women.
+This includes threats, as well as the deprivation of a woman’s freedom, whether it is arbitrary or by coercion and whether this occurs in public or private life.

-With regard to Greece, the pan-European survey conducted in 2014 showed that 25% of women have been the victims of physical, sexual or psychological violence since the age of 15, while the NHRF report raises the figure to be 28%.
-Since 2011, the General Secretariat for Gender Equality (GSGE) has ben operating the 24 hour Help Line “SOS 15900,” where victims, as well as third parties can turn to report incidents of violence.
-The SOS Line received a total of 4,266 reports of gendered violence last year, of which 3,034 calls came from the abused women themselves, while 1,232 calls came from third parties worried seeing the signs of violence on the woman’s body.
-As noted by GSGE, 80% of the callers reported cases of domestic violence, usually done by the spouse.
+With regards to Greece, the pan-European survey conducted in 2014 showed that 25% of women have been the victims of physical, sexual or psychological violence since the age of 15, while the NHRF report raises the figure to 28%.
+Since 2011, the General Secretariat for Gender Equality (GSGE) has been operating the 24-hour Help Line “SOS 15900,” where victims, as well as third parties can turn to report incidents of violence.
+The SOS Line received a total of 4,266 reports of gendered violence last year, of which 3,034 calls came from the abused women themselves, while 1,232 calls came from worried third parties who had seen the signs of violence on a woman’s body.
+As noted by GSGE, 80% of the callers reported cases of domestic violence by the spouse.

 However, GSGE’s data represents only a small part of the problem, because, according to UN figures, less than 40% of the victims worldwide seek some form of assistance, while less than 10% report violence to the police.
 For example, according to medical examiners, rape incidents in Greece are estimated to be about 5,000 per year, but only 150 of them reach the courts.
-As the HSFM notes, this is a result of the lack of medical forensic structures, since «at least half of the counties in Greece do not have medical examiners or criminalists.”
-The factors that prevent women from seeking help are logical: Fear and shame.
+As the HSFM notes, this is a result of the lack of medical forensic structures since, “at least half of the counties in Greece do not have medical examiners or criminalists.”
+The factors that prevent women from seeking help are mental: fear and shame.

 Violence Without Social Order

 “The women who call us are afraid.
-They are overcome by reluctance, not knowing if they should make an official complaint.
-Victims know that when a report is made to the police, some kind of action will be taken: the perpetrator will go through an initial urgent court evaluation that will set a court date.
-Then the perpetrator is allowed to return home, raising worries about what may happen in the meantime.
-We do not know what percentage of women finally proceed to file a police report,” notes Evi Lezgi.
+They are overcome by reluctance, not knowing if they should file an official complaint.
+Victims know that when a report is made to the police, some kind of action will be taken: the perpetrator will go through an initial hearing and a court date will be set.
+In the meantime, the perpetrator is allowed to return home, raising concern about what may happen to the woman.
+We do not know what percentage of women proceed to file a police report,” notes Evi Lezgi.